Indigenous Disability Canada's (IDC)

 Indigenous Disability and Wellness Gathering

-The 2024 Gathering will be held in Victoria, BC and on the ancestral lands of the Lekwungen People.
-We will be celebrating Indigenous Disability Canada's (IDC) / British Columbia Aboriginal Network on Disability Society's (BCANDS') 31st anniversary and the 10th anniversary of Indigenous Disability Awareness Month (IDAM) being recognized and proclaimed.
+The 2026 Gathering will be tentatively held at the Victoria Conference Center from November 24th – November 26th, 2026, on the ancestral lands of the Lekwungen Peoples.
+We will be celebrating Indigenous Disability Canada's (IDC) / British Columbia Aboriginal Network on Disability Society's (BCANDS') 35th anniversary and the 12th anniversary of Indigenous Disability Awareness Month (IDAM) being recognized and proclaimed in Canada and internationally.

-The Gathering brings together Indigenous and non-Indigenous governments, leadership, service providers, community members and others to learn, connect, and collaborate in addressing the unique barriers Indigenous peoples with disabilities face.
-We will continue to take the necessary steps forward in dismantling both historical and current barriers, and the attitudes and perceptions that negatively impact Indigenous peoples living with disabilities.
+The Gathering brings together Indigenous and non-Indigenous governments, leadership, service providers, community members, and others to learn, connect, and collaborate in addressing the unique barriers Indigenous Peoples with disabilities face.
+We will continue to take the necessary steps to dismantle historical and current barriers and the attitudes and perceptions that negatively impact Indigenous Peoples with disabilities.
 By forming new and expanded partnerships, we can collaborate and identify the best practices for the broader disability and health sectors.

-Together, we will help shape a Canada that is inclusive and responsive to the needs of all peoples and abilities.
+Together, we will continue to shape a Canada that is inclusive and responsive to the needs of all peoples and abilities.

-Statistics Canada notes that the frequency of disabilities among Indigenous persons is higher than the national average, which is conservatively estimated at 30%.
-Other research suggests the overall disability rates for Indigenous peoples in Canada is up to three times higher than the national rate within some age groups.
-It is also known that the prevalence of disabilities and the likelihood of becoming disabled for Indigenous women in impoverished populations, significantly increases.
-In 2016, Statistics Canada also stated that 4 out of 5 First Nation communities have a median income below the poverty line.
+Statistics Canada notes that the frequency of disabilities among Indigenous Peoples is higher than the national average, and conservatively estimated at 35%.
+Other research suggests the overall disability rates for Indigenous Peoples in Canada are up to three times higher than the national rate within some age groups.
+It is also known that the prevalence of disabilities and the likelihood of becoming disabled for Indigenous women in impoverished populations significantly increases.

 BENEFITS OF ATTENDING THE 2024 GATHERING